Safe Option-Critic: Learning Safety in the Option-Critic Architecture: SAFE OPTION-CRITIC MODEL

+Therefore, the gradient of $J$ with $\nu$ remains same as the gradient of the state-option value.
+On using the \textit{Termination Gradient Theorem} \citep{bacon2017option}, the gradient of $J$ with $\nu$ results as follows:

-Therefore, the gradient of $J$ w.r.t. $\nu$ becomes equal to that of $Q_\Theta(s,\omega)$ which is equal to the Termination Gradient Theorem \cite{bacon2017option} in \eqref{eq_J_with_nu}.
-The interpretation of the derivation is in accordance with the way the notion of safety has been conceptualized, that is, each option is responsible for making its intra-option policy safe by incorporating the factor of controllability.
-We are using one-step i.e. \textit{TD(0)} while updating the Q value of a state-option pair.
-Due to the assumption that each option take care of its own safety through it's intra-option policy, one is only concerned about choosing an option which maximizes the expected discounted return from next state-option pair while terminating an option.
-Due to this assumption as shown in derivation above, introducing controllability does not impact the termination of an option.
-Algorithm~\ref{alg:safe-oc} shows the implementation details of controllability in the option-critic architecture in a tabular setting. {
+Our interpretation of the above derivation follows the notion of safety; each option is responsible for making its intra-option policy safe by incorporating the controllability function.
+Due to the assumption that each option takes care of its own safety through the intra-option policy (the objective function implicitly does not bring changes at the policy over options level), one is only concerned about choosing an option that maximizes the expected discounted return from the next state-option pair while terminating an option.
+As a result, introduction of controllability does not impact the termination function update.
+Algorithm~\ref{alg:safe-oc} shows a prototype implementation details of controllability in the option-critic architecture in the look-up table setting.

+We now provide some intuition behind using the variance of TD error to learn the controllable states.
+The variance in the TD error of the initial state-option-action $\delta(s_0,w_0, a_0)$ uses the difference in the current state-option value $Q_{U,\Theta}(S_t, W_t, A_t)$, and the next expected state-option value $\E[U_{\Theta}(s', W_t)| S_t =s]$.
+With the increase in the time steps, the estimate of the Q value function changes (on seeing the new reward samples along a trajectory, the Q function estimate changes).
+Therefore, the square of the TD error would capture the variations in the return (sum of rewards) from the initial state-option pair on wards, thus yielding the uncertainty in the value function estimates.